quarkiverse/quarkus-langchain4j/samples/secure-poem-multiple-models/README.md

 ### ChatLanguageModel

-This demo leverages ChatLanguageModel instead of the the AI service abstraction to simplify managing multiple models, with the interaction between the LLM and the application handled through the ChatLanguageModel interface.
+This demo leverages ChatLanguageModel instead of the AI service abstraction to simplify managing multiple models, with the interaction between the LLM and the application handled through the ChatLanguageModel interface.

 ```java
 package io.quarkiverse.langchain4j.sample;